Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 - This season the Kraken have won 24 of the 53 games, or 45.3%, in which they've been an underdog.

-- This season Seattle has won nine of its 13 games, or 69.2%, when it's the underdog by at least +160 on the moneyline.
+- Seattle has a record of 9-4 in games when oddsmakers have them as underdogs of at least +160 on the moneyline.

-- The moneyline set for this matchup implies a 38.5% chance of victory for the Kraken.
+- The moneyline in this outing implies a 38.5% chance of victory for the Kraken.

 Stars vs Kraken Additional Info